-The Director have pleasure in presenting his report and the audited financial statements of for the year ended March 31, 2012.
+The Director have pleasure in presenting his report and the audited financial statements for the year ended March 31, 2013.

 The current financial period has been a challenging, as the region's business environment has been characterized by increasing commodity prices, hike in oil and consumer products with a very tough competition.
-It is therefore encouraging to see that the Entity has achieved positive financial results, with AED 5,082,538 (₹ 7,06,46,262) in interest income this year.
+It is therefore encouraging to see that the Entity has achieved positive financial results, with AED 39,73,590 (₹5,88,24,866) in revenue this year.